-Frette’s linens are known worldwide for being elegant, luxurious, and made with high-quality fibers.
+Frette’s linens are recognized worldwide for being elegant, luxurious, and produced with high-quality fibers.
 Many hotels feature Frette’s crisp cotton sheets and are the inspiration for the Italian brand’s Hotel Collection.

 - Comes in Twin, Queen, King, and California King